MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

     }
 ```

+> [!NOTE]
+> To enforce access control for GraphQL queries when using Data API builder with Azure Cosmos DB, you are required to use the `@authorize` directive in your supplied.However, for GraphQL mutations and filters in GraphQL queries, access control still is enforced by the permissions configuration as described here.[GraphQL schema file](./database-specific-features.md#user-provided-graphql-schema)

 #### Item level security

 **Database policy** expressions enable results to be restricted even further.
 Database policies translate expressions to query predicates executed against the database.
 Database policy expressions are supported for the following actions: